 Here’s a look at some of our most commonly used CPU Instance Types.

 GPU Instances utilize hardware encoding and are more efficient than CPU Instances.
-They can handle more transcoded streams and more graphic and NDI-heavy workflows.
+They can handle a larger quantity of transcoded streams and more graphic and NDI-heavy workflows.

 However, the limiting factor of GPU transcoding is bitrate.
 Each instance can handle up to 4K 60 FPS resolution with up to 150 Mbps.